Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Random-Reshuffle Cyclic Osborne converges quickly

-Combining Lemma~\ref{lem:tv} with the per-iteration potential decrease bound for Random Osborne (Lemma~\ref{lem:pot-dec:rand}) yields the following per-cycle potential decrease bound for Cyclic Osborne.
+A straightforward coupling argument with Random Osborne shows the following per-cycle potential decrease bound for Random-Reshuffle Cyclic Osborne.

-\begin{lemma}[Potential decrease of Cyclic Osborne] Let $x \in \Rn$, and let $x'$ be the iterate obtained from $x$ after a cycle of Cyclic Osborne.
-If none of the iterates between $x$ and $x'$ are $\eps$-balancings, then
+\begin{lemma}[Potential decrease of Random-Reshuffle Cyclic Osborne] Consider any $x \in \Rn$ for which the corresponding scaling $A := \diag(e^x) K \diag(e^{-x})$ is not $\eps$-balanced.
+Let $x'$ be the iterate obtained from $x$ after a cycle of Random-Reshuffle Cyclic Osborne.
+Then